-- Eating some fruits like pineapples increases chances of a miscarriage.
+6) Eating some fruits like pineapples increase the chances of a miscarriage

 “I don’t think it is true.”

-“Mild intensity exercise is of course not an issue in the first trimester.
-Moderate intensity is quite okay in the 2nd trimester, though I would advise against going for high intensity workouts.”
+“Mild intensity exercise is not an issue in the first trimester.
+Moderate intensity is quite okay in the second trimester, though I would advise against going for high-intensity workouts.”

 “We do recommend pregnant mummies to stay active.
 It helps in weight control, lung function, avoids deep vein thrombosis, and it helps when they go into labour.”

-- Pregnant women should avoid eating shellfish and pineapple as they could cause rashes or even miscarriages.
+9) Pregnant women should avoid eating shellfish and pineapple as they could cause rashes or even miscarriages

-“Allergies generally depend on many factors like genetic factors and family history.”
+“Allergies generally depend on many factors like genetics and family history.”

 “I just want to say that there is definitely no truth to it.”